elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 instead.
 The master key should be cryptographically safe and be equal or greater than 32 bytes.

-To prevent certain vectors of attacks where raw content of encrypted attributes of one saved object is copied to another saved object that would unconsciously allow to decrypt content that was not supposed to be decrypted we rely on Additional authenticated data (AAD) during encryption and decryption.
+To prevent certain vectors of attacks where raw content of encrypted attributes of one saved object is copied to another saved object which would unintentionally allow it to decrypt content that was not supposed to be decrypted we rely on Additional authenticated data (AAD) during encryption and decryption.
 AAD consists of the following components:

 * Saved object ID